 We may refuse admission for an in-year applicant for a year group that isn't the normal point of entry, only in such a case that we have good reason to believe that the child may display challenging behaviour that may adversely affect the provision we can offer.
 In this case, we will refer these pupils to the Fair Access Protocol.
-We will not refuse admission on these grounds to looked after children, previously looked after children and children with EHC plans listing the school.
+We will not refuse admission on these grounds to looked after children, previously looked after children and children with EHC plans listing the school, unless we can provide satisfactory evidence to the SEN team that to educate the child in our setting would be detrimental to their learning or that of the existing cohort in the school.